-- 1. In order to meet local need, all new residential developments should provide the following mix of properties in these proportions as a general guideline:
+- 1. In order to meet local need, all new residential developments should provide the following mix of properties:

 - 2 bedroom 45%

 - 3 bedroom 45%

 - 4 bedroom 10%

 - 2. An alternative approach will only be considered where it can be demonstrated to meet a more up-to-date assessment of Parish needs.
 This assessment will be strongly influenced by the character of the wider setting of the site.
 The presumption will always be in favour of smaller homes, including detached smaller homes such as bungalows, and any other types of smaller dwelling with gardens suitable as starter homes or for retirement living.